BarbaJean/BarbaJean.github.io/README.md

 [![Water quality prediction](https://github.com/BarbaJean/BarbaJean.github.io/blob/main/image/Water.png)](https://github.com/BarbaJean/BarbaJean.github.io/tree/main/Water%20Quality)

-#### Installation
+#### Installation tools for creating all project lists! :Hammer and Wrench:
-**Python**: The code requires Python versions of 3.* and general libraries available through the Anaconda package.
+1. **Python**: The code requires Python versions of 3.* and general libraries available through the Anaconda package.

-**IDE**(Integrated Development Environment): I utilized Jupyter Notebook to generate interactive notebook documents with live code, visualizations, and other computational outputs.
+2. **IDE**(Integrated Development Environment): I utilized Jupyter Notebook to generate interactive notebook documents with live code, visualizations, and other computational outputs.
 Jupyter Notebook is commonly employed for documenting and illustrating coding workflows or experimenting with code.

 #### Dataset
 I made use of datasets that are all available on Kaggle.